sahnsa/piso/README.md

 ## Technology

 This portfolio website utilizes modern web technologies to offer users a richer experience.
-Among the technologies deployed are ReactJS, NodeJS, JavaScript/jQuery, HTML5 + CSS3, MySQL, and content management systems like WordPress and Drupal, which facilitate easy management of user-facing content.
+Among the technologies used: JavaScript/jQuery, HTML5 + CSS3, SASS, MySQL, and WordPress.
+I am preparing to move this to Drupal entirely.

 ## UX/UI Design Tool